lilypeng212/Customer-Segmentation-Marketing-Optimization/README.md

 ---

 ## ⚠️ Disclaimer
-This repository uses academic datasets and simplified assumptions for demonstration purposes only.
+This project uses publicly available datasets sourced from platforms such as Kaggle for academic and demonstration purposes only.
+The data may not fully reflect real-world business conditions, and all analyses are based on simplified assumptions.
-No real business data or proprietary information is included.
+No proprietary or confidential business data is included.